karlredman/Vimwiki-Gollum-Integration/README.md

 * [ ] Gollum's 'edit file page' does not default to the correct file type in the dropdown list.
     * This means that files edited with the 'vimwiki' extension will save to the wrong filename+extension unless 'Vimwiki' is selected by the user.
     * The problem is probably due to poor regex for the dropdown selection.
 I haven't dug into this yet.
+* Following diary links from vimwiki intended for Gollum tries to create a new file -this is **BAD**
+	* Won't fix
+	* This is a fundamental difference between how Vimwiki and Gollum view the physical directory strucure.